ivangfr/kubernetes-minikube-environment/user-event-sourcing-monitoring/README.md

  schema-registry-ui |                                             |                     |
 ```

-For more information about how test the `user-service` and `event-service` application, please refer to https://github.com/ivangfr/springboot-kafka-mysql-cassandra#playing-around
+For more information about how test the `user-service` and `event-service` application, please refer to https://github.com/ivangfr/spring-cloud-stream-event-sourcing-testcontainers#playing-around

 ## Services Configuration

 - **Kafka Manager**

   - First, you must create a new cluster.
 Click on `Cluster` (dropdown button on the header) and then on `Add Cluster`
-  - Type the name of your cluster in `Cluster Name` field, for example: `MyZooCluster`
+  - Type the name of your cluster in `Cluster Name` field, for example: `MyCluster`
   - Type `my-kafka-zookeeper:2181` in `Cluster Zookeeper Hosts` field
   - Enable checkbox `Poll consumer information (Not recommended for large # of consumers if ZK is used for offsets tracking on older Kafka versions)`
+  - Set value `2` to fields `brokerViewThreadPoolSize`, `offsetCacheThreadPoolSize` and `kafkaAdminClientThreadPoolSize`
   - Click on `Save` button at the bottom of the page.

 - **Prometheus**